MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: MIST : M ulti-stage AI I nference S imulation T oolkit

 Once a routing decision is made, the global communication simulator handles data transfers between clients.
-It estimates communication overhead based on data size and transfer granularity (e.g., full KV cache vs. layer-wise transfer~\cite{patel2023splitwise}), accounting for transitions between multi-dimensional network hierarchy of HW nodes.
-For simulating multi-level interconnects, \tool integrates with Astra-Sim~\cite{astrasim}\footnote{Astra-Sim is network simulator with ability to model multi-dimensional networks in contention-aware fashion~\cite{astrasim_doc_ns3}.}, enabling accurate modeling of communication latency and bandwidth constraints.
-After data is transferred, the target client can start the stage processing.
+It estimates communication overhead based on data size and transfer granularity (e.g., full KV cache vs. layer-wise transfer~\cite{patel2023splitwise}), accounting for transitions between the multi-dimensional network hierarchy of HW nodes.
+For simulating multi-dimensional inter-client communication, \tool integrates with ASTRA-sim\footnote{Astra-Sim is a network simulator that can model multi-dimensional networks in a contention-aware fashion~\cite{astrasim_doc_ns3}.}~\cite{astrasim}, enabling accurate modeling of communication latency and bandwidth constraints.
+After the data is transferred, the target client can start the stage processing.